-If you are a citizen of a country that needs a Visa for traveling to Canada, please start the Visa process as soon as you receive your notification of qualification.
-If you are not sure if your eligible for a Visa-exempt, please consult the official website of the Canadian government for information.
+If you are a citizen of a country that needs a Visa for traveling to Australia, please start the Visa process as soon as you receive your notification of qualification.
+If you are not sure if your eligible for a Visa-exempt, please consult the official website of the Australian government for information.

 12. Special Offer: NimbRo-OP2

-This special offer valid for an order made until April 30, 2018.
+This special offer is valid for an order made until April 30, 2019.